 Original Champlain Bridge

-During the first quarter of 2023-2024, the contractor Nouvel Horizon Saint-Laurent G.P.
-(NHSL) continued its activities in the central section (steel structure and concrete elements) as well as in the section located on the South Shore.
+During the third quarter of 2023-2024, the contractor Nouvel Horizon Saint-Laurent G.P.
+(NHSL) completed its activities in the Île des Sœurs Sector, in the central section of the bridge, as well as on the South Shore.